 Co-Sponsored by the Binghamton Speech and Debate Team.

 Regardless of the discipline, debate can serve as an innovative way to run class discussion, review course material, teach students how to work in groups, and help students become better at articulating their thoughts.
 This workshop will review ways to integrate several different styles of debate activities both for courses geared to the “O” gen-ed as well as for instructors who teach a general curriculum but are looking for new ways to get students involved.
 Instructors will learn how to efficiently manage course time so that, regardless if you’re planning a whole unit or just want to do an activity for a day, you can maximize the benefits of debate without detracting from already existing lesson plans.
 Ultimately, this workshop will provide tools on how to integrate debate into your classroom teaching as a supplemental strategy to engage students and assist them in learning through a hands-on process.

-About the Instructor: Joe Leeson-Schatz has been running Binghamton University’s debate program since 2001.
+About the Instructor: Joe Schatz has been running Binghamton University’s debate program since 2001.
 It has consistently been ranked within the top ten best overall debate programs in the nation for over a decade, and was ranked 1st in 2008.
-He was given the Brownlee Lifetime Achievement Award by the Cross-Examination Debate Association in 2016 for his service to the debate community and his academic achievements in publication.
-He has run workshops for other debate coaches as well as at elementary and high schools to help get students of all ages active in learning to express themselves.
+He was given the Brownlee Lifetime Achievement Award by the Cross-Examination Debate Association in 2016 and the George ZiegelmuEller Award by the National Debate Tournament in 2019 for his service to the debate community and his academic achievements in publication.
+He is one of only three people to receive both awards in the national debate community.